OpenAADL/ocarina/README.rst

 Installation:
 -------------

-Refer to the ocarina-build companion project for `details <https://github.com/openaadl/ocarina-build>`_
+Refer to the  `ocarina-build <https://github.com/openaadl/ocarina-build>`_ companion project for details.

 Q&A:
 ----